Exploring Speech Foundation Models for Speaker Diarization Across Lifespan: Experiments

 \subsubsection{Adult-only training}

 In the adult-only training setting, models are trained exclusively on the adult diarization datasets and evaluated without any further fine-tuning on the datasets involving child or older adult speech.
 Performance is first measured on the adult test sets and then evaluated directly on the child and senior datasets as out-of-domain test sets.
-This setting assesses the models' cross-age generalization and robustness to age-related acoustic and conversational domain shifts.
+This setting assesses the models' cross-age generalization to age-related acoustic and conversational domain shifts.
+For WavLM-DiariZen, we do not further train the model, as it is already pretrained on diverse adult diarization corpora, serving as a stronger adult-only baseline.